NativeScript/docs/content/guide/extending-classes-and-implementing-interfaces-android.md

   android:configChanges="keyboardHidden|orientation|screenSize">
 ```

-To include the new Activity in the build, it has to be added to the webpack compilation by editing the `webpack.config.js`:
+To include the new Activity in the build, make sure it's added to webpack by editing the `webpack.config.js` with the following:

 ```js
 const webpack = require("@nativescript/webpack");